-Standards and interpretations issued/amended but not yet effective a) Amendments to IFRS 3 (Business Combination)
+Standards and interpretations issued/amended but not yet effective

-The standards listed below have been issued or amended by the IASB but are yet to become effective for annual periods beginning on or after 1 January 2019.
-The Bank has not applied the following new or amended standards in preparing these financial statements as it plans to adopt these standards at their respective effective dates.
+The standards listed below have been issued or amended by the IASB but are yet to become effective for annual periods beginning on or after 1 January 2020.
+The Bank has not applied the following new or amended standards in preparing these financial statements as it plans to adopt these standards at their respective effective dates as applicable to them.
 Insights on these new standards/amendments are provided below.